josemoscoso-duke/heart-attack-risk-model/README.md

 ## About

-In this project we implemented a machine learning pipeline that trains a model and provides predictions about the risk of having a heart attack.
+In this project, we implemented a machine learning pipeline that trains a model and provides predictions about the risk of having a heart attack.
 Then, we deployed our model using [Streamlit](https://streamlit.io/).
 The application's end point is running on Google App Engine and can be accessed through a public [url](https://share.streamlit.io/rnhondova/heart-failure-prediction-app-ui/main/heart_failure_application_ui.py).
 We also show how our applications performance scale-up when it receives 1K+ requests via a load test with Locust framework.

 ## Description of required files

+> train_model.py : Primary code to train the logistic regression model
 > main.py : The main python file with the application code.
 > requirements.txt : List of packages needs to be installed during app deployment.
 > app.yaml : Contains environment configuration, specifying the run time configuration
 > Makefile : File containing shell commands to execute requirements.txt, linting, testing and code formatting.
 > cloudbuild.yaml : command for continuous integration in gcp, triggered by git pushes.

+## Model
+Several models were trained on patient data used to evaluate the risk of a heart attack.
+The data can be found [here](https://www.kaggle.com/cherngs/heart-disease-cleveland-uci).
+The best performing model was logistic regression, which had precision, accuracy, and recall above 90% when evaluated on test data.
+Refer to the `train_model.py` function for the final code used to train the model.

 ## Installation